 Clarify the facts before offering an opinion

-even when viewing the same event because we have different perspectives.
-We should do everything in our power, by God's grace and with His help, to clarify, to explain, and to always promote peace (Rom 12:18).
+should do everything in our power, by God's grace and with His help, to clarify, to explain, and to always promote peace (Rom 12:18).
 However sometimes our best efforts to explain and resolve an apparent misunderstanding don't work out – this can be particularly painful with those dear to you.
 Don't let other people's negative, skewed opinions or actions affect your relationship with God, so leave the situation in God's hands for He wants to heal the broken hearted if we bring Him the pieces (Ps 147:3).
 Trust Him to give you the grace to interact with the these people in a God-honouring way.
 Remember Jesus instructs us to do to others as we would like done to us (Lk 6:31).

 Through mix-ups, and the reactions of others we become wary of them.
 However, respectfulness, tolerance and especially forgiveness coupled with humbly admitting responsibility for our part in a communication breakdown will help resolve issues.